-We encourage businesses and individuals to learn more about foster care in the U.S. and especially in Iowa.
-With your support, donations and volunteering efforts, you can positively impact the life of families and children.
+We encourage businesses and individuals to learn more about foster care in the United States and especially in Iowa.
+With your support, donations and volunteering efforts, you can positively impact the lives of families and children in foster care.

 By the Numbers – Iowa

 - Over 600 children in foster care in Linn County (2020)